Explore this Section

 - Children and research trials

-If there is a particular area you wish to write about, and would like to discuss this prior to applying for the diploma year, please contact us.
+If there is a particular area you wish to write about, and would like to discuss this prior to applying for the course, please contact us.

 Each of the taught modules is assessed by a single piece of coursework.
 This comprises an essay of 4,000 words for each module.
 All modules must be passed in order to proceed to the dissertation.